visgl/deck.gl/docs/developer-guide/building-apps.md

 | `dist/es6` | `esnext`    | This distribution uses `babel-preset-env` and with very few exceptions essentially untranspiled ES6/ES2015 code.
 This is the smallest distribution, that will three-shake best, and is intended to be the best choice if you are only targeting "evergreen" browsers. |

 You will have to check the documentation of your particular bundler to see what configuration options are available:

 * Webpack 4 allows you to choose the `esnext` distribution by specifying a `resolve.mainFields` array.
-* Webpack 2 and later will pick `module` main field over `main` if it is available For other bundlers, please refer to the respective documentation
+* Webpack 2 and later will pick `module` main field over `main` if it is available.

+For other bundlers, please refer to the respective documentation.

 ### About Tree-Shaking